Megiddo Regional Council: Culture and education

 There is one high school located in the regional council, Megiddo Regional High School, located in kibbutz Ein HaShofet.
 There are three primary schools: Hatikva in Eliakim, Omarim in Yad Labanim Regional Center, and Plagim in HaZorea.
 Some students from the settlements in the Megiddo Regional Council attend schools located outside of the council's territory.

 The Megiddo Community College is an institution for adult education and extracurricular activities, sponsored by the Israeli Ministry of Education.
 The college offers a variety of classes for both children and adults, including languages, computer skills, art, dance, music, history, Judaism, world religions, and martial arts.
 The college also organizes educational field trips for adults.

 The Megiddo Dance School works to nurture the art of dance in the settlements of the Megiddo Regional Council.
 The school offers dance classes in the schools of the area, and works to involve dance in the lives of disabled students.

 The Megiddo Music School offers practical and theoretical music classes to students in the schools of the regional council, including classical music, modern music, theory of music, and voice lessons.

 Ramot Menashe Biosphere Reserve

 84 million square meters of the 170 million of the Megiddo Regional Council constitute a nature reserve, including forested areas, various water sources, volcanic hills and archaeological sites.
 The park is currently in the process of becoming recognized by UNESCO as a biosphere reserve.

+The remains of seven depopulated Palestinian locations in Israel are within the boundaries of the reserve: Abu Shusha, al-Butaymat, Khubbayza, al-Rihaniyya, Daliyat al-Rawha’, Abu Zurayq, and al-Kafrayn.